jessicagrayson/c0723-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- Why do we log things to the console?: To check the output of our code.
+- Why do we log things to the console?: To check the output of our code for debugging and inspection.

 - What is a method?: A method is a function which is the property of an object